Anne Mary Perceval

+Life

+Anne Mary Perceval was born Anne Mary Flower on 14 January 1790, in London.
+She was the daughter of Sir Charles Flower, Lord Mayor of London from 1808–09, and his wife, Anne Squire.
+Her father was created a baronet in 1809.

-The daughter of Sir Charles Flower, Lord Mayor of London, she was born Anne Mary Flower.
-She married Michael Henry Perceval and came to Quebec City in 1810 when her husband was named customs collector.
+Perceval married Michael Henry Perceval and came to Quebec City in 1810 when her husband was named customs collector.
 In 1815, with her husband, she acquired Spencer Wood, where she established an important garden of native plants.
 She identified about 150 species of plants from her collection to William Jackson Hooker, who included them in his Flora boreali-americana, or, the botany of the northern parts of British America.
 She also corresponded with botanist John Torrey.

-She returned to Britain in 1828 following the death of her husband and died at Stornoway on the Isle of Lewis at the age of 86.
+She returned to Britain in 1828 following the death of her husband and died at Lews Castle, Stornoway on the Isle of Lewis in 1876, at the age of 86.

 Plants which she collected are included in Canadian and American natural history collections, as well as collections in Paris and London.